Enactus-UFRGS/enactus-team-management-rfcs/texts/0001-team-and-members-signup.md

 # Detailed design

-For user registration and authentication we will use [Devise](https://github.com/plataformatec/devise) because it is easy and widely used, and it allows multiple model authentication, which might become handy once Enactus national organizations are added to the scope of the application.

 User registration and authentication will work as most web applications.

 ![](https://drive.google.com/uc?id=1liI40EAh3DasfmtJYR_WdJdGiZeZtP9N)

-1. The user enters his e-mail and password (also name if registering)
+1. The user enters his `e-mai` and `password`
+    1. also `name` if registering
-2. User clicks signin(signup) button
+2. User clicks signin/signup button
-3. User is (created and) authenticated into the application
+3. User is authenticated into the application
+    1. User must also be created if registering

 After an user is authenticated he is redirected to his team page.
 Each user belongs to only one team.
 Each team has one or more members (users).

 ![](https://drive.google.com/uc?id=12t3xptUzsERrXJmcGcYXIg60t708nnFJ)

-If the users does not belong to a team yet he has to either select an existing team to enter or create his Enactus team.
+If the users does not belong to a team yet he must either enter an existing team or create his Enactus team.

 ![](https://drive.google.com/uc?id=1lgNZTycusqWgTGQRxgOyjiAhzVt3JEyz)